 For the purpose of classifying an account as 'Inoperative', the debit/credit transactions induced at the instance of customers as well as through third party are considered.
 A transaction in any account is treated as 'Customer Induced', if it has been induced at the instance of customers as well as third parties.
-Mandate from the customer for crediting the interest on Fixed deposit account to the Savings Bank account and credit of such interest to the Savings Bank account will be treated as operative account.
+Mandate from the customer for crediting the interest on Fixed deposit account to the Savings Bank account and credit of such interest to the Savings Bank account will be treated as a customer induced transaction and the account will be treated as operative account.
 However, service charges levied by the bank or interest credited by the bank on Savings Bank account are not considered as a transaction.